 Booster seat misuse is 41%.
 (That seems like a lot for something that supposed to be easier to use doesn’t it?)

-How do we get better child car seat safety statistics?
+How do we get better child car seat statistics?

 The good news is the rate of use of child restraints has been improving.
-In 1999 it was 15%.
-In 2008 it was 80%.
-In 2013 it was 91%.
-And while that is good in and of itself — as child safety seats have been shown to reduce fatal injury by 71% for infants and 54% for toddlers ages 1-4 and 45% for children ages 4-8 — we can improve the statistics more by using the car seats more correctly and not “graduating” children to seat belts too early.
+In 1999 it was 15%; 2008 it was 80%; 2013 it was 91%.
+That is good, in and of itself.
+Child safety seats have been shown to reduce fatal injury by 71% for infants and 54% for toddlers ages 1-4 and 45% for children ages 4-8.
+We can improve the statistics more by using the car seats more correctly and not “graduating” children to seat belts too early.
 That’s where more education comes in.

 Plus we can keep children in the rear vehicle seat longer.
 We reduce the injury risk by 64% for newborn to 8 year olds and 31% for 9-12 year olds by keeping them in the rear seat.